pico2/Arianrhod/TempSync/Python3 Portable/UserSite/PyQt5/doc/sphinx/installation.rst

 that relate to your platform.

-If you are using the commercial version of PyQt5 then you must copy your license file to the :file:`sip` directory.
+If you are using the commercial version of PyQt5 then you must copy your license file to the :file:`sip` directory, or to the directory specified by the :option:`--license-dir` option of :program:`configure.py`.

 You need to make sure your environment variables are set properly for your development environment.